Storytelling Is Paramount

 Whether they’re able to take notes or not, I ask my clients to record themselves rambling on about their topic.
 I mean it.
 I want your first story to be a terrible representation of your message.
 Just like when you’re in college & you know you have a paper due in 3 months, but you don’t work on it until the day before it’s due.
 My advice to you is to shoot for a C paper.
 Write that in September.
 Then sit down again in October & make it a B. By November, you’ve got an A+.

 Then we listen to the recording & pull out all the essential elements of the story.
 We organize them most effectively.
 You start with something that’s going to tie-in to the ending.
 To draw people in.

 Make sure your ending packs a punch.
 Don’t be compelled to say, “That’s my story.” or “That’s all I have to say about that.”
 Make sure you’ve weaved in your call-to-action.

 DO NOT USE TOO MANY DETAILS!

 Much of the advice I’ve read out there recommends lots of details.
 I disagree wholeheartedly.
 When we listen to a story, we see the story in our mind the way it makes us happy.
 Leave in all necessary elements, but don’t give too many details.
 You want your listener to be an active participant in the story & letting them draw their own picture is critical.
 It allows them to ask important questions.

-This applies to interviews, meetings with your boss, your team, venture capitalists, small talk, everyone who needs to see things your way.
-In all communicative situations, you should have cool stories.
+These techniques apply to interviews, meetings with your boss, team, venture capitalists, small talk, everyone who needs to see things your way.
+In all communicative situations, you should have remarkable stories.

 Boring people to tears is never a good communication skill to practice.
 Always leave your listeners wanting more from you.
 A good anecdote is 15-45 seconds.
 Stories for presentations can be a bit longer.
 I like the TEDx 15 minutes.
-If you can pack a punch in 10 or 15 minutes you’re doing yourself & your listeners a huge favor.
+If you can pack a punch in 10 or 15 minutes you’re doing yourself & your listeners a considerable favor.